aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/cssprimitivevalue/getstringvalue/_index.md

 ---
 title: CSSPrimitiveValue.GetStringValue
 second_title: Aspose.SVG for .NET API Reference
-description: CSSPrimitiveValue method.
+description: CSSPrimitiveValue GetStringValue method.
 This method is used to get the string value.
 If the CSS value doesnt contain a string value a DOMException is raised
 type: docs
 weight: 70
 url: /net/aspose.svg.dom.css/cssprimitivevalue/getstringvalue/